bots-garden/procyon-setup/README.md

 > - You can test the setup by opening it with Gitpod [![Open in GitPod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/bots-garden/procyon-setup)

+🚧 This is a work in progress
+> - Make a diagram
-What is procyon
+> - What is procyon
-Source code
+> - Source code

 ## Procyon components